cwmaguire/zombunity-mud/README.md

 Getting Started:
 ----------------

+### GNU/Linux

+This has been simplified down to a set of BASH scripts with a single script to kick everything off.

+All scripts assume they are run from you zombunity dev directory (i.e. where your project.clj file is)

+#### First Run

+1. ./start

+    runs lein deps
+    Starts the HSQLDB
+    loads it with data
+    builds ClojureScript
+    runs HTTP server
+    runs a REPL for running the MUD server

+#### Subsequent Runs

+1. Load dependencies with

+> lein deps

+1. Start the database

+> ./start_db

+1. Load the database with data

+> ./load_data

+1. Build the ClojureScript

+> lein run -m zombunity.build/build

+1. Run the HTTP server

+> lein run

+1. Run the MUD server

+> start_mud_repl
+> (ns zombunity.dispatch)
+> (register-daemons)
+> (start-processing-messages)

+### Windows

 I've simplified this by using Leiningen, but only slightly.
 IDEA is no longer required.
 Also, I've switched to running the MUD on a separate Lucid Puppy GNU/Linux box so all the commands are for GNU/Linux, but nothing so onerous that it can't be fairly easily translated to Windows.